britishlibrary/peripleo-lanc/source_data/original/README.md

   to suggest some correlation between monastic sites and archaeological coin finds - quite how this might be done requires discussion. _Comment RSi: correlation between monastic sites and coin finds is definitely in the scope of the prototype.
   Adding GeoTIFF, KML layers etc. would require a different design approach.
 It's definitely not factored into the current plan.
-  We can brainstorm what to do about it, and see if there's leftover time in the end, perhaps._
+  We can brainstorm what to do about it, and see if there's leftover time in the end, perhaps.
+I would caution, however, against aiming to develop a tool that aims to be both a geo-analytics tool, as well as a collection exploration tool!_

 - __VisitPlus__.
 Two sub-sets:
   - ~1.000 places as GeoJSON/LP.
 Looks similar in structure to HfA (properties: title, organization, url, description).